 - 1 (8 oz.) container sour cream, fat free

 Preheat oven to 350 degrees.
-Place chicken breast on the bone, with skin, in a covered baking dish, bake until juices run clear when pierced with a fork, about 45 minutes.
+Place chicken breast on the bone, with skin, in a covered baking dish.
+Bake until juices run clear when pierced with a fork, after about 45 minutes.
 Chicken should have reached an internal temperature of 165 degrees.
 Allow to cool.
 Remove skin and bones, discard.
-Shred chicken or cut into bite size cubes.
+Shred chicken or cut into bite-sized cubes.

-In a medium mixing bowl, add chicken, garlic powder, cumin, chili powder, black pepper and salt to taste.
-Add to seasoned chicken, green chile peppers, 1/2 cup of enchilada sauce, 1/2 cup sour cream and 1 cup cheese, mix well.
-Place 1/2 cup chicken mixture in the center of each tortilla, leave about 2” at the bottom without filling and fold up...continue until all tortillas are filled.
+In a medium mixing bowl add chicken, garlic powder, cumin, chili powder, black pepper, and salt to taste.
+Add to seasoned chicken: green chile peppers, 1/2 cup of enchilada sauce, 1/2 cup sour cream, and 1 cup cheese.
+Mix well.
+Place 1/2 cup chicken mixture in the center of each tortilla.
+Leave about 2" in the bottom without filling and fold up.
+Continue until all tortillas are filled.

-Lightly spray the bottom and sides of the slow cooker with nonstick cooking spray.
-Lay enchiladas seam side down in the slow cooker, add a little of the sauce above to each layer as you stack them.
+Lightly spray the bottom and the sides of the slow cooker with nonstick cooking spray.
+We like to make our own cooking spray by filling this reusable cooking spray bottle with olive or canola oil.
+Lay enchiladas seam side down in the slow cooker, add a little of the sauce above each layer as you stack them.
 There should be 2 layers of 3 or 3 layers of 2, depending on the size of your slow cooker.

 Combine the remaining enchilada sauce and 1/2 cup sour cream.
-Pour over the enchiladas, cover and cook on low 3-4 hours, or until hot and bubbly.
-Cut between each enchilada and carefully remove, one at a time, with a large spatula.
+Pour over the enchiladas.
+Cover and cook on low 3 to 4 hours, or until hot and bubbly.
+Cut between each enchilada, and carefully remove them, one at a time, with a large spatula.
 Pour liquid from slow cooker over enchiladas and sprinkle with remaining cheese.
 Garnish with diced tomatoes and shredded lettuce.